fe01134/dtb_nextjs/src/content/place/post-6.md

 ### Where to eat?

-While the Praia de Paraiso doesn't have a restaurant, there is a beautiful scenic restaruant at the top of the steps that lead down down the beach.
-The restauruant is expensive for Portuguese standards but it's convience and views make it worth while for special occassions.
+While the Praia de Paraiso beach doesn't has a restaurant, there is a beautiful scenic restaruant at the top of the steps that lead down down the beach.
+The restauruant is relatively expensive for Portuguese standards but it's convience and views make it worth while for special occassions.

 ### Parking